zhpeng811/Rust_Connect4_With_TootAndOtto/README.md

 ```
 rustup override set 1.45.0
 ```
-This should be used in the `frontend` directory since override sets the current directory to use the rust version.
+**Make sure the above command is performed at the `frontend` directory of this project, since override sets the current directory to use the rust version**
 There may be an issue with wasm-unknown-unknown, to fix run
 ```
 rustup target add wasm32-unknown-unknown